nayakshweta/CosmosBookstore/deployment/docs/azuresearchsetup.md

   - The indexer will take a few minutes to finish crawling all the documents.
 You will be able to validate the indexer progress from the overview blade of the search service
   ![Search indexer completion](./images/searchindexercomplete.png)

-- Update the SEARCH_API_KEY, SEARCH_API_ENDPOINT and SEARCH_INDEX_NAME variables in the Configuration > Application settings of the App service resource created by the deployment. <br />
+- Edit the SEARCH_API_KEY, SEARCH_API_ENDPOINT and SEARCH_INDEX_NAME variables in the Configuration > Application settings of the App service resource created by the deployment and then 'Save' the settings.
+That will apply the changes and restart the app.<br />
 Now you should be able to use the full text search functionality in the Cosmos Bookstore app!